De-Feedback V1

 Waves SuperRack LiveBox

-Elite users can run up to ~8 instances (and a few other favorite plugins) on Waves SuperRack LiveBox Dante/MADI hardware, at around 3-5ms (configuration-dependent).
+Elite users can run ~8 instances reliably (and a few other favorite plugins) on Waves SuperRack LiveBox Dante/MADI hardware, between 3-5ms (configuration-dependent).
 Get LiveBox here »

 De-Feedback-only hardware combo options we have preconfigured and fully verified.
 License sold separately.